-Travel guide & tips are very useful to read before you visit Tanzania or Zanzibar.
+Travel guides & tips are handy to read before you visit Tanzania or Zanzibar.
 You will find out about necessary things to arrange before you travel and the do’s and dont’s for when you are there.
 Such as:

 Tanzania is one of the countries you need to have a visa to visit, counted for most nationalities.

 You can apply for a visa in your country of origin at the nearest embassy or consulate.
-You can also apply for a visa upon arrival at the airports, but we advise you to apply for a visa before your arrival to avoid losing precious time at the airport which you counted to spend different.
+You can also apply for a visa upon arrival at the airport.
+Still, we advise you to apply for a permit visa before your arrival to avoid losing precious time at the airport, which you counted to spend differently.

 Ambassade van de Verenigde Republiek Tanzania

 Please, we recommend you to visit the website for more information.

 1 Euro is approx. In Tanzania Shillings (TSH), 2200 Tsh. and 1 USD dollar is approx. 1600 Tsh.
 It is best to have a bank card used worldwide and set it for use outside the country or the European Union.
 By that, you should be able to get cash at an Automatic Transfer Machine (ATM) in Tanzania.